ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 ### Readymade integrations

 If you're using a common video framework like [JwPlayer](https://www.jwplayer.com/) or [Video.js](http://videojs.com/), you can call **`listenTo`** for a basic, readymade integration.
-This integrations support all playback and UI controls when the framework provides them, see each for supported methods.
+These integrations support all playback and UI controls when the framework provides them, see each for supported methods.

 {% call callout('Framework APIs', type='note') %}
 Depending on which video framework you use, you'll call the `listenTo` method differently.
 Read on the specific APIs below.